sujiar37/beadevops/index.md

 excerpt: "BeaDevOps would be helpful for someone who really keen to learn new tecnhnologies which demands in most IT sectors."
 ---

-<script type="text/javascript" src="//downloads.mailchimp.com/js/signup-forms/popup/embed.js" data-dojo-config="usePlainJson: true, isDebug: false"></script><script type="text/javascript">require(["mojo/signup-forms/Loader"], function(L) { L.start({"baseUrl":"mc.us12.list-manage.com","uuid":"e6df26b91031e73637d1d259f","lid":"c6a8a8b8a9"}) })</script>
+{% include site-subscribe.html %}

 Welcome to My website ~ *BeaDevOps*

-Myself, *Sujith Abdul Rahim* and I love spending more time on digging DevOps , Programming, Linux, Automation & Cloud related stuffs.
+Myself, *Sujith Abdul Rahim* and I love spending more time on exploring DevOps , Programming, Linux, Automation & Cloud related stuffs.
 This site is built with *[Jkeyll](https://jekyllrb.com/)* running under *[Containers](https://www.docker.com/)*, where the site files  are hosted in [Github](https://github.com/sujiar37/beadevops).
-The contents and tutorials that I put in here is meants to be an own reference for me in later time if I wish to go through.
-More importantly.
-Knowledge is meant to be shared and that's what most people love.
-If someone could take advantage with these materials, then I will be glad as well.
-Please do subscribe to join the mailing list to keep an eye on any new tutorial / interesting stuffs.
+The contents and tutorials that I put in here is for my own references and site visitors.
+More importantly, knowledge is meant to be shared and that's what most people love.
+If someone take advantage with these materials, then I'm *Glad*.

-Here are the few topics which I came across , dig it !!!
+Here are the few topics which I came across , way to GO !!!
+Do subscribe to keep an eye on every site updates.

 <table cellspacing="0" style="border-spacing: 0;font-size: 1rem;">
 	<tr>